jradavenport/jradavenport.github.io/projects.md

 - **Validating a weird short period Eclipsing Binary**
 	- I've got an object with data, and I think I know what it is, but need to analyze the data
 	- would help to generate a full eclipsing binary model of the system using PHOEBE or similar

+Some thoughts I'm not actively pushing, but had listed at one point.
+Included for completeness...
+If these strike you as interesting, DO let me know!

 - **"Chemical cartography" using SDSS M dwarfs**
 	- given huge spectroscopic sample of M dwarfs from SDSS (and now LAMOST), can we use rough [Fe/H] measurements to trace abundances nearby?
 	- can we re-cast these [Fe/H] measurements in to more useful relative line measurements, and/or use photometric colors?
 	- I started working on this [a few years ago](http://adsabs.harvard.edu/abs/2014AAS...22440404W), but have lost steam...
 	- Now w/ Gaia we probably can say *even more* about this!

-Some thoughts I'm not actively pushing, but had listed at one point.
-Included for completeness...
-If these strike you as interesting, DO let me know!
+- **Stellar Activity variations using GALEX**
+	- can we see evidence of solar cycles or other long-term variability?
+	- involves searching for "non stationary" variability (e.g. not periodic within data span)
+	- some initial thoughts on [this blog post](http://astro.ifweassume.com//2017/03/06/galex/)
 - **Project Dust Storm: Can we see the proper motions of dust within the Galaxy?**
 	- could we directly image (e.g. with ALMA) dust moving over a decade-long timeline?
 (I'm not sure how good ALMA's astrometry is...)
 	- could we imply clouds moving due to changes in the foreground dust extinction for background stars/objects over time?